asorbini/rticonnextdds-ros2-demos/README.md

 All example application require RTI Connext DDS 6.x and can only be run using [`rmw_connextdds`](https://github.com/ros2/rmw_connextdds).

-Once RTI Connext DDS 6.x has been installed on the build host, build `rmw_connextdds` in a dedicated workspace:
+Once RTI Connext DDS 6.x is installed, build `rmw_connextdds` in a dedicated workspace:

 ```sh
 # Load your ROS installation, e.g. Foxy.